 Term Definition Acheulian Palaeolithic period stone tools characterised by distinctive oval and pear-shaped hand axes.
-Before Present (BP) An archaeological dating convention-the present assumed in this report to be 1950 (i.e. based on uncalibrated radiocarbon dates).
+Before Present (BP) An archaeological dating convention- the present assumed in this report to be 1950 (i.e. based on uncalibrated radiocarbon dates).
 Decca System Formerly a positioning system which allowed ships and aircraft to determine their position by receiving radio signals from fixed navigational beacons.
 Ensonify Used in sidescan sonar meaning 'fill with sound' - the seabed is flooded with an acoustic source and the intensity of the returning sound waves measured Heritage Historic or cultural associations.
-Heritage asset Those elements of the historic environment that hold value to this and future generations because of thistoric, archaeological, architectural or artistic interest are called "heritage assets".
-A heritage asset building, monument, site, place, area or landscape, or any combination of these (DECC, 2011).
+Heritage asset Those elements of the historic environment that hold value to this and future generations because of their historic, archaeological, architectural or artistic interest are called "heritage assets".
+A heritage asset may be any building, monument, site, place, area or landscape, or any combination of these (DECC, 2011).
 Historic England The Historic Buildings and Monuments Commission for England.
-Levallois Palaeollithic stone axe manufacturing technique/type named after 19th century finds of tools in the Parisian suburbs Maritime archaeology The physical remains of boats and ships that have been wrecked, sunk or have foundered, and may a those artefacts which rest upon the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for example, and may a supplied the seabed as the result of being jettisoned or lost overboard (for ex Mousterian Style of flints tools associated mostly with Neaderthals.
+Levallois Palaeollithic stone axe manufacturing technique/type named after 19th century finds of tools in the Parisian suburbs Maritime archaeology The physical remains of boats and ships that have been wrecked, sunk or have foundered, and may also be those artefacts which rest upon the seabed as the result of being jettisoned or lost overboard (for example, anchors, cannon or fishing gear).
+Mousterian Style of flints tools associated mostly with Neaderthals.
 Prehistoric archaeology In the British Isles the period from the earliest hominin occupation more than 780,000 years Before Present (BP) to the time of the Roman invasion of Britain in 43 AD.
 Vibrocore A technique used in offshore geotechnical surveys to recover cores generally up to 6 m deep when sampling soft seafloor sediments.